Sydney Pardon

 Sydney Herbert Pardon (23 September 1855 – 20 November 1925) was a sports journalist who was the editor of Wisden Cricketers' Almanack for 35 editions, from 1891 until his death.
 His father was the journalist George Frederick Pardon.

 He took over the editorship of Wisden following the death of his brother, Charles.
-Of all the editors of the publication, he was arguably the greatest.
+He was considered to be one of Wisdens most successful editors.
 He introduced the "Notes by the Editor" feature in 1901, and did much to get throwing, a major problem in the 1890s, stamped out.
 L. E. S. Gutteridge wrote of him: "His was a cultured mind.
 He had definite opinions and was prepared to state them.
 His editorials make most interesting reading and his influence on the growth of the game throughout the world was immense."